Follow Hon. Claudia A. McMurray on social media channels.

-Claudia McMurray is Senior Counsellor to the Prince of Wales’s International Sustainability Unit (ISU), representing the sustainability work of the Prince’s Charities in the United States.
+Claudia McMurray is President and CEO of Mainstream Green Solutions LLC, a consulting firm on global public policy issues.
+Prior to that, Ms. McMurray was Senior Counsellor to the Prince of Wales’s International Sustainability Unit (ISU), representing the sustainability work of the Prince’s Charities in the United States.
 She has spent her career as a lawyer, policymaker and diplomat, focusing on issues related to the environment, natural resource conservation, sustainability, energy, health and science.
 She currently serves on a number of boards and advisory committees that deal with these issues.

 Before joining the Prince’s Charities, Ms. McMurray served as Senior Counsel to President Obama’s Commission investigating the BP oil spill, and President and CEO of Mainstream Green Solutions, LLC, a consulting firm providing strategic advice on sustainability, climate change, and other environmental issues.

 From 2005-2008, she served as Assistant Secretary of State for Oceans, Environment and Science, the most senior U.S. government official, appointed by the President and confirmed by the Senate, solely responsible for international environmental, natural resource conservation, health and science issues.
 Prior to serving as Assistant Secretary, Ms. McMurray was Deputy Assistant Secretary of State for Environment and Associate Deputy Administrator of the U.S. Environmental Protection Agency.